yamnikov-oleg/nasmfmt/README.md

 # nasmfmt

-Automatically format your nasm sources with a simple command.
+Automatically format your assembly sources with a simple command.

 Inspired by gofmt.